Wet Brain Syndrome

 -Sometimes someone with Korsakoff Psychosis might not even have long term memories.
 A total shutdown of memory.

 -Fabrication.
 Because the sufferer can't remember anything they will make up stories to fill in the gaps.
+They are not exactly "lying" but might actually believe their confabulate explanations.

 -Unable to engage in meaningful dialog.